Creating art and a community

 Living on campus means you’re surrounded by inspiring, like-minded makers who can help push your boundaries.
 And bonding is made easier with events like movie and game nights, community services opportunities, and holiday potlucks.

-Plus, we have a wide selection of residence halls located in the Bay Area near contemporary galleries, world-renowned museums, and organizations driving design and technological innovation—all with easy access to the basics like Philz Coffee, Whole Foods, ARCH Art and Drafting Supplies, and more.
+Plus, we have a wide selection of residence halls located in the Bay Area near contemporary galleries, world-renowned museums, and organizations driving design and technological innovation—all with easy access to the basics like Philz Coffee, Whole Foods, ARCH Art Supplies, and more.

 Together, we can be better creatives